suyile/yelp-restaurant-recommendation/README.md

 ### Architecture
-The overall architecure of this project is listed below.
+The overall architecure of this project is shown below.

 ![Project Architecture](/images/yelp.png)